 His current promotion to Assistant Chief has him overseeing the Emergency Medical Services Division, Training Division and Support Services.
 Keeping the department up to date with ever changing world of technology, software programs, medical response, organizing paramedic teams and response parameters for all special events and the home Packer games are some of his primary responsibilities.

 The division consists of two training Captains, and 4 Fire Marshals.
 The training Captains keep the department up to date on their E.M.S. licensures, training certifications, new equipment and the newest and best practices that are available.
 They administer the annual recruit academy for new hires, assist in maintaining our ISO Class 1 rating along with many other duties that make the Green Bay Metro Fire Department a top rated, well trained, efficient department.
 Assistant Chief Ehmann is married to Laura and has two children Alex and Maggie.
 They enjoy going up north, boating, camping, and traveling the along with a wide range of other outdoor activities.

 Battalion Chief David Kolz

-Battalion Chief Kolz is a 17 year veteran of the fire service spending 4 years as a FF/EMT with the city of South Milwaukee Fire Department and 13 years as a FF/Nationally Registered-Paramedic with the Green Bay Metro Fire Department.
-Battalion Chief Kolz has a Bachelor’s degree (B.B.A.) in Business from UW-Whitewater and Masters Degree Level Certification in Emergency Management, Planning and Administration from UW-Green bay.
-Dave was promoted to battalion chief in June 2016 after spending the majority of his GBMFD career working out of station 2.
-Battalion Chief Kolz is responsible for the Green Bay Metro Fire Departments water rescue and ice operations, awards committee, assists with the USAR technical rescue team and heads up the Battalion Led Training (BLT).
+Battalion Chief Kolz is a 20 year veteran of the fire service spending 4 years as a FF/EMT with the City of South Milwaukee Fire Department and 16 years as a FF/Nationally Registered-Paramedic with the Green Bay Metro Fire Department.
+Battalion Chief Kolz has a Bachelor’s degree (B.B.A.) in Business from UW-Whitewater and Masters Degree Level Certification in Emergency Management, Planning and Administration from UW-Green Bay.
+Dave was promoted to Battalion Chief in June 2016 after spending the majority of his GBMFD career working out of station 2.
+Battalion Chief Kolz is responsible for the Green Bay Metro Fire Departments Marine Division, SCBA equipment, and awards committee.
+BC Kolz is currently the west side Battalion on B shift.
 Email Battalion Chief Kolz.